 The Ohio Laws that govern water rights and drainage are very complex.
 Disputes between landowners are often settled in civil court on a case by case basis and can be very expensive.
 The District encourages a cooperative effort between landowners to solve these problems, for it's usually the most successful method for all parties involved.
 Simply put, water should enter and leave your property where it did prior to earth disturbing activities.
 A landowner is entitled to reasonable use of the water that flows across his/her land, as long as it's returned to its natural course.
 This includes ponding water behind a dam for personal use or making drainage improvements to protect structures.
 The District has assembled some commonly asked questions to help clarify these water rights issues.
-Hopefully this Q & A
+Hopefully this Q & A provides some help:

 - My neighbor is building a home and I get more run-off than I did before.
 What can I do?